 “Turkey Day” is nigh upon us.
 What does the Thanksgiving holiday mean to you?
 For some, it means a day or two off work.
 For parents of college freshman students, it means welcoming their teens home for their first holiday (usually laden with bags of laundry!).
 Many churchgoers enjoy special services and folding tables laden with baked beans and rainbow JELL-O. Whatever your bent, homeschoolers can do what they do best this Thanksgiving holiday: learn and live what they learn.
 So, here are some tips for Thanksgiving homeschooling that can be adapted to your child’s grade level and personality style.

-History and politics Learning the history of an American tradition can add context and meaning to a celebration.
+Learning the history of an American tradition can add context and meaning to a celebration.

 - Most, if not all, presidents make public proclamations to inspire gratitude for the blessings of freedom.
 Reading them can give insight into the culture of the time.
 Discuss what you’ve learned from some of the proclamations and how the times were similar to, or different from, today.

 - When did the Thanksgiving holiday become an official holiday?
 Read what happened when Elias Boudinot suggested the first Thanksgiving proclamation.
 You can discuss the pros and cons presented to Congress and how they relate to the political issues of today, such as separation of church and state.
 Whose side are you on, and why?

 - The President of the United States has the power to pardon citizens condemned to prison or worse.
 Who is more condemned on Thanksgiving than the innocent turkey?
 Yes, presidents through the years have pardoned these toms as a show of avian clemency and good will.
 I’m sure the turkeys are thankful!

 Thanksgiving is all about…food!
 So, dive into some home economics lessons before you tackle the mashed potatoes this year.